Aliases for CXCR4 Gene

 GeneCards Summary for CXCR4 Gene

-CXCR4 (Chemokine (C-X-C Motif) Receptor 4) is a Protein Coding gene.
-Diseases associated with CXCR4 include whim syndrome and usual interstitial pneumonia.
-Among its related pathways are Signaling by GPCR and Infectious disease.
-GO annotations related to this gene include G-protein coupled receptor activity and ubiquitin protein ligase binding.
-An important paralog of this gene is CCR7.
+CXCR4 (C-X-C Motif Chemokine Receptor 4) is a Protein Coding gene.
+Diseases associated with CXCR4 include Whim Syndrome and Macroglobulinemia.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and fMLP Pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and ubiquitin protein ligase binding.
+An important paralog of this gene is CXCR2.